Anesthesiology Critical Care Medicine Fellowship

 Length of program: 12 months

-The dual ACCM/ACTA fellowship track consists of two consecutive years of training and is offered to 2-3 applicants each year.
+The dual ACCM/ACTA fellowship track consists of two consecutive years of training and is offered to two or applicants each year.
 Per ACGME, these are two separate one-year fellowships.
 Applicants interested in pursuing both fellowships at our institution should apply first to the ACCM fellowship via the SF Match and indicate their interest in a dual fellowship.
 Exceptions for the dual ACCM/ACTA fellowship are offered outside the match.
 Applicants who are not offered an exception but who are still being considered for an ACCM fellowship position only will participate in the SF Match.
 Those applicants may reapply to ACTA the following year.

 Both programs must be informed of your intent to pursue the dual fellowship track.
 Notification should be sent to both Ms. Lisa Hasenbalg and Ms. Monica Roberts.